Sarangani: Japanese occupation

 In 1942, the Japanese troops occupied Southern Cotabato.
 In 1945, Filipino troops of the 6th, 10th, 101st and 102nd Infantry Division of the Philippine Commonwealth Army and 10th Constabulary Regiment of the Philippine Constabulary entered in and liberated Southern Cotabato and fought against the Japanese Imperial Army forces during the Battle of Cotabato at the end of World War II under the Japanese Occupation.

 Philippine independence

 Before its inception in 1992, Sarangani was part of South Cotabato under its third district.
-The province was created by Republic Act No. 7228 on March 16, 1992, penned by Congressman James Chiongbian, who would later become the province's first representative to the House of Representatives.
+The province was created by Republic Act No. 7228 on March 16, 1992, penned by Congressman James Chiongbian, who would later become the province's first representative to the House of Representatives, ratified in a plebiscite on May 19, 1992 and installed its first set of officials on November 28, 1992.
 His wife, Priscilla Chiongbian, became the first Governor of Sarangani.

 The Sangil people are active in the struggle for self-determination as part of their strategy to preserve and develop their culture and social institutions.
 The creation of Sarangani province itself was an effort to ease tensions between the Sangil people and the Philippine government.